 The Lello Pasta Maker is an electric pasta machine that’s been on the market for well over a decade.
 It has lost its glory and I’ve updated this review to reflect this.
 The Lello used to be a great pasta maker, but there are better models out there.
-I’ve updated this review in 2020 because I don’t want you buying this machine.
+I updated this review in 2020 because I don’t think this machine is the one most people should get.

 Alternatives to the Lello Pasta Maker